iMissile/Self.Writing/Notes/DataScience_notes.md

 - Bob Rudis.
 [Into the WebR-Verse.
 Bringing the power of R to your browser and beyond](https://rud.is/w/2023-nyr-webr/)
 - [How to run R code in the browser with webR](https://blog.djnavarro.net/posts/2023-04-09_webr/).
 In which the author gets unreasonably excited about a new thing.
 - [Building a Single Page Application with Python and Pyodide - Part 1](https://testdriven.io/blog/build-spa-with-python-part-1/)
+- Slides!
+[Dynamic Interactions for R and Python Using Quarto and WebAssembly](https://talks.thecoatlessprofessor.com/stats352-guest-lectures-on-dynamic-interactions-wasm/day01a-wasm.html#/title-slide) by James Balamuta, May 1, 2024

 # Shiny for Python
 - [SQL database explorer](https://shiny.posit.co/py/templates/database-explorer/)